-In a physical surface point, we can use the light reflection, or lack of it, to represent a bit of data.
+On a tiny point in a physical surface, we can use the light reflection, or lack of it, to represent a bit of data.
 This is rather similar to writing and erasing dots with a pencil on a sheet of paper.